lyy005/DMS_MaPseq_pipeline/README.md

 <img width="649" alt="image" src="https://github.com/lyy005/DMS_MaPseq_pipeline/assets/5472908/df2c42e0-fc73-480f-b615-236567dae590">

 ## 2. Our samples:
-MMS is for methyl methanesulfonate

-DMS is for dimethyl sulfate
+MMS is for methyl methanesulfonate, and DMS is for dimethyl sulfate

-We have 8 samples in total:
+**We have 8 samples in total:**

 3 DMS treated samples: DMS1, DMS2, DMS3